Abdalla Hamdok

-Abdalla Hamdok Al-Kinani (also transliterated Abdallah, Hamdouk, AlKinani; عبدالله حمدوك الكناني; born 1 January 1956) is a Sudanese public administrator who served as the 15th Prime Minister of Sudan from 2019 to 2021, and again from 2021 to 2022.
+Abdalla Hamdok Al-Kinani (also transliterated Abdallah, Hamdouk, AlKinani; عبدالله حمدوك الكناني; born 1 January 1956) is a Sudanese public administrator who served as the 15th prime minister of Sudan from 2019 to October 2021, and again from November 2021 until his resignation in 2022.

 Prior to his appointment, Hamdok served in numerous national and international administrative positions.
-From November 2011 to October 2018, he was Deputy Executive Secretary of the United Nations Economic Commission for Africa (UNECA).
+From November 2011 to October 2018, he was deputy executive secretary of the United Nations Economic Commission for Africa (UNECA).
 UNECA staff described Hamdok as "[a] diplomat, a humble man and a brilliant and disciplined mind".
-In August 2019, Hamdok was suggested as a likely candidate for Prime Minister of Sudan for the 2019 Sudanese transition to democracy.
+In 2020, Hamdok was named among Bloomberg's 50 Most Influential figures of the year.

-Following the transfer of power from the Transitional Military Council to the Sovereignty Council of Sudan, the Sovereignty Council appointed Hamdok as Prime Minister during the transitional period.
+Following the transfer of power from the Transitional Military Council to the Sovereignty Council of Sudan during the 2019 plan for a transition to democracy, the Sovereignty Council appointed Hamdok as prime minister.
 He was sworn in on 21 August 2019.

-He was kidnapped and moved to an undisclosed location during the October 2021 Sudanese coup d'état.
-The European Union, the United States, and other Western powers have stated that they continued to recognise the Hamdok cabinet as "the constitutional leaders of the transitional government".
+During the October 2021 Sudanese coup d'état, he was kidnapped and moved to an undisclosed location.
+The European Union, the United States, and other Western powers stated that they continued to recognise the Hamdok cabinet as "the constitutional leaders of the transitional government".
 On 21 November 2021, all political prisoners were freed and Hamdok was reinstated as prime minister as part of an agreement with the military.
 Hamdok resigned on 2 January 2022 amid continuing protests.

 Early life and education

 Abdalla Hamdok was born on 1 January 1956 in Al Dibaibat, South Kordofan, Sudan.
-He holds a bachelor of science from the University of Khartoum and a doctorate in economic studies from the University of Manchester.
+He holds a Bachelor of Science from the University of Khartoum and a doctorate in economic studies from the University of Manchester.

 Early and international career

 From 1981 to 1987, Hamdok was a senior official in the Sudanese Ministry of Finance and Economic Planning.

 In the 1990s, Hamdok held senior positions first at Deloitte & Touche and then at the International Labour Organization in Zimbabwe, followed by several years at the African Development Bank in Côte d'Ivoire.
 Hamdok was the Regional Director for Africa and the Middle East of the International Institute for Democracy and Electoral Assistance from 2003 to 2008.

 Hamdok worked briefly for the United Nations Economic Commission for Africa (UNECA) in 2001 and 2002 as Director of Regional Integration and Trade and from 2011 to October 2018 was the Deputy Executive Secretary of UNECA.
 UNECA staff described Hamdok as "a true Pan-Africanist, a diplomat, a humble man and a brilliant and disciplined mind".

-In September 2018, Hamdok was named as Minister of Finance under the Omar al-Bashir presidency of Sudan but refused the nomination.
+In September 2018, Hamdok was named as minister of finance under the Omar al-Bashir presidency of Sudan but refused the nomination.